This page has two sections:

 Congenital abnormalities of the heart valves, usually a problem in young dogs, can lead to significant heart disease.
 These can include any of the valves.
 We get an indication of this early in a pets life by the presence of a heart murmur.
 Young animals can have what are called “innocent murmurs”.
 These are heart murmurs that don’t cause any problems and eventually resolve.
 If these murmurs persist, are of high intensity, or the pet is ill, they should be pursued further with diagnostic tests.

 Older dogs get a problem with heart valves that also can be significant.
+The most common valve to have a problem in older dogs and cats is the mitral valve.
 We will go into this in more detail soon because it is the most common cause of heart disease in the dog.

 Some drugs are toxic to the heart.
-It is ironic that one of the drugs used to treat heart disease, called digitalis, can be toxic to the heart also.
-This drug is commonly used to help slow down a racing heart.
+It is ironic that one of the drugs used to treat heart disease years ago, called digitalis, can be toxic to the heart also.
+This drug was commonly used to help slow down a racing heart.
 When used, we monitor digitalis levels with electrocardiograms and with a blood sample at least every 6 months to make sure it does not go into the toxic range.
 With the advent of new and better drugs we do not use this drug any more.

 A heart that receives a severe blow can have problems with adequate pumping of blood or the normal electrical beating.